Be wary of joy without a source tangible, she cautions

 It was our dream come-to-life but we almost could not believe it.
 Our fortunes were restored but much more, a new beginning heralded.
 The awesome things we heard of became our experience and our experience became others’ desire.

-We pinch-slapped and blinked, called and texted, IM’ed and DM’ed, asked passers-by to double check… and eventually, we confirmed and accepted that it was reality afterall.
+We pinch-slapped and blinked, called and texted, IM’ed and DM’ed, asked passers-by to double check for us and eventually, we confirmed and accepted that it was reality afterall.

 Our hearts burst within us in amazement and laughter spilled forth from us like the waterfalls.